Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 Just a stunning place to stop off and spend some extra time!
 Snorkels and swimmers at the ready!

-I could (and should) write a blog post just taking you through the incredible beaches on offer in Cornwall.
+If you’ve seen my best and most beautiful beaches to visit in Cornwall post, you’ll know how legit the beaches are in Cornwall.
 Seriously, when the sun is out, you can forget about the Caribbean, we have some serious rival beaches here in Cornwall England.
-I remember a few years ago sitting in Porthmeor Beach Cafe (right on the beach front) and looking out across the ocean like WHAT ON EARTH IS GOING ON.
+I remember a few years ago sitting in Porthmeor Beach Cafe (right on the beachfront) and looking out across the ocean like WHAT ON EARTH IS GOING ON.
 IS THIS ENGLAND.

 Here’s a list of beaches to note, should you pass them on your Cornwall trip:

-Newquay is a stunning town on the North Coast and is home to sandy Fistral Beach and Watergate Bay.
-We are focusing here on the adventure centre that is Fistral.
+Newquay is where I’m currently living and is a stunning town on the North Coast, home to sandy Fistral Beach and Watergate Bay.
+Newquay is the adventure centre of Cornwall and is most famously known for the beach that is Fistral.
 This is the place to come to learn to surf and catch some epic, strong waves from the Atlantic Ocean.

 But surfing isn’t all you can do, you can swim, snorkel, SUP and go coasteering (amongst many other things!).